 Images to include in a press kit

-Having great image resources can significantly improve your chances of having an article written about your app.
-It is once again about making it as easy as possible for a journalist to cover your app.
+Great image resources can significantly improve your chances of having an article written about your app.
+It is about making it as easy as possible for a journalist to cover your app.

 Some images are more straightforward to prepare than others.
 We'll start with the easy ones.

 You should never copy your App Store screenshots to your press kit.
 Because most likely, these are the “fancy” variant with colorful backgrounds and extra text.
 These look great in the App Store but not so on websites.

 The most important images are plain screenshots.
 Meaning screenshots without any extra modifications - even device frames.
 These give journalists the most flexibility.
 You can also include “framed” ones, but only as an addition.

 It is also essential to have up-to-date screenshots.
 To show that the app is in active development and best represent it.

 Feel free to include screenshots with up-to-date device frames, but always provide the plain ones as well.
 You can get the device frame straight from Apple.

 Other essential tips apply.
 Show the best and most exciting parts in as real scenarios as possible.
 It does not make much sense to show about screen here.